farcasterxyz/contracts/docs/docs.md

 The fname state transitions when users take certain actions:

-- `preregister` - minting a new fname during the reservation period from the preregistrar
+- `register` - mint a new fname from any sender
-- `register` - minting a new fname after the reservation period
+- `trusted register` - mint a new fname from the trusted sender
+- `disable trusted register` - allow registrations from any sender
-- `transfer` - moving a fname to a new custody address
+- `transfer` - move a fname to a new custody address
-- `renew` - paying the renewal fee on a renewable fname
+- `renew` - pay the renewal fee on a renewable fname
-- `bid` - placing a bid on a biddable fname
+- `bid` - place a bid on a biddable fname
-- `request recovery` - requesting a recovery of the fname
+- `request recovery` - request a recovery of the fname
-- `cancel recovery` - canceling a recovery that is in progress
+- `cancel recovery` - cancel a recovery that is in progress
-- `complete recovery` - completing a recovery that has passed the escrow period
+- `complete recovery` - complete a recovery that has passed the escrow period

 The fname state can automatically transition when certain periods of time pass:

 - `end(year)` - the end of the calendar year in GMT
 - `end(renewal)` - 31 days from the expiration at the year's end (Feb 1st)
 - `end(escrow)` - 3 days from the `request recovery` action
-- `end(preregistration)` - 48 hours from the launch of the contract

 ## 3. Recovery System